 The cubes designed by Rafael Moneo for the Kursaal Congress Centre and Auditorium have now become an emblem of San Sebastian.
 It is an extra special site as it is the location of the city’s famous Film Festival.
 It catches your eye during the day, but is even more impressive when lit up at night.
 Close to the bridge you will also find two legendary buildings which would make anyone feel like a film star: the glamorous and historic Victoria Eugenia Theatre—it is well worth going to one of its shows—and Hotel María Cristina, inspired by the Belle Époque, where we highly recommend having a drink with a view of the theatre.

 Discover the city’s past by climbing up Monte Urgull

 If climbing up Monte Igueldo appeals to you, then Monte Urgull definitely will too.
 From the top you can see the three beaches of San Sebastian.
-There are also remains of the wall and cannons, as well as the Museo de la Historia, if you would like to learn more about the city.
+There are also remains of the wall in this area, with cannons, and the History Museum, if you would like to learn more about the city.

 Relax in La Perla

 This thalassotherapy centre is over 100 years old and is one of the best places in the city to let yourself be taken care of.
 The building was designed to accommodate European nobility and has views out over La Concha bay.
 The beneficial properties of the seawater do the rest.
 Note: there are also two terraces and a restaurant with views.